 I have decided to find mascaras that claim to be vegan AND fabulous and put them through the toughest of tests; I am testing them on myself!

 I’ve gathered mascaras from high street to high-end and I will wear each for a minimum of 8 hrs and record my findings.
 To make the test fair I will be wearing the same skincare and makeup each day and I will be using a clean disposable spoolie for each mascara, rather than the brush they come with.
 So it is all about the formula and how well it performs.
 Plain and simple.

 If you want to see my findings and lots of close ups of my eye hoods, keep reading…

-The cruelty free and vegan mascaras I purchased (yes, I purchased all of these with my own money, none were gifted and I am not getting paid for this blog post, these are my own opinion) for the test are:
+The cruelty free and vegan mascaras I purchased (yes, I purchased all of these with my own money and these are my own opinions) for the test are:

 - Barry M Lash Vegas 2 £4.99

 - Illamasqua Masquara, Raven £16.00

 - GOSH, Rebel Eyes £8.99